 Convergence of Out-of-Home and Mobile Media: Why It Works

-“The thing that’s really interesting about that dynamic when you talk about out-of-home and online mobile is that it’s a perfect complement,” said OAAA’s Stephen Freitas during the session.
-Out-of-home media works at the top of the funnel to build brand awareness, whereas mobile advertising performs really well at the bottom of the funnel.
+“The thing that’s interesting about that dynamic when you talk about out-of-home and online mobile is that it’s a perfect complement,” said OAAA’s Stephen Freitas during the session.
+Out-of-home media works at the top of the funnel to build brand awareness, whereas mobile advertising performs well at the bottom of the funnel.
 Media like an explainer video can be beneficial in spreading awareness of a business or brand, giving people a short look into what they are about.

 For Brandon Cason of Waterloo, it’s about the shotgun method and the sniper rifle method.
 Out-of-home offers a broad reach, reaching everyone in a market.
 Whereas digital allows him to aim messages at precise audiences or segments.